 The Omni Grove Park Inn is known as a historic hotel in the area, built-in 1913.
 Their resort offers a top-of-the-line spa, an incredible indoor pool, great restaurants, and beautiful views of the Blue Ridge Mountains.
 They are located relatively close to the Biltmore and are dog-friendly.

 Conveniently located in Downtown Asheville, be close to all the action the city has to offer, along with lots of places to eat.
 Cambria Hotel offers stylish rooms, rooftop dining, and a fitness center.

 Crowne Plaza Resort (Budget/ Moderate)

 A resort-style hotel located outside of downtown Asheville.
-Crowne Plaza Resort offers a saltwater lap pool, a heated outdoor pool, golf course, tennis court, and racketball club.
+Crowne Plaza Resort offers a saltwater lap pool, a heated outdoor pool, a golf course, a tennis court, and a racketball club.
 They also offer a free shuttle to downtown Asheville and are pet-friendly.